God’s Own Country – Kerala

 Another interesting finding was to see the pineapple plant.
-We had never imagined that pineapple actually grows in a shrub which is hardly a few inches tall.
+It was interesting to find that pineapple actually grows in a shrub which is hardly a few inches tall.

 The garden had a sales counter which sells the spices grown locally in the garden.
-I found the prices to be much costlier than what we buy at the local grocery shops in North India.
+I found the prices to be much costlier than what we buy at the local grocery shops in our home state.
 I will recommend to skip buying it from here.
 Later in our trip, we found the right place in Kerala to buy spices.

 Rose Garden: This is again on the highway and close to the Spice Garden.
 Even though the garden is known as ‘Rose Garden’, you can find a variety of other plants and trees like – Vanilla, Cardamom, Strawberry and Amla.
 You can also buy seeds of flowering plants from here.

 After spending an hour at the Garden, we headed out to the main City of Munnar.
 The Sun had started to set by then, so we decided to lookout for our temporary abode for 2 days.
 After checking a few options, we came across Misha Tourist Home, which was pretty decent and offered decent basic amenities.

 The main city center of Munnar was walking distance from our hotel.
 There are several street food vendors on the way, offering a variety of local dishes like: